SRGSSR/pillarbox-apple-github-runner-poc/Sources/Player/Player.docc/Articles/state-observation/state-observation-article.md

 - Use ``Player/periodicTimePublisher(forInterval:queue:)`` for periodic time updates.
 - Use ``Player/boundaryTimePublisher(for:queue:)`` to detect time traversal.

-When implementing a user interface, you should rather use ``ProgressTracker`` to observe progress changes without the need for explicit time update subscription.
+When implementing a user interface you should rather use ``ProgressTracker`` to observe progress changes without the need for explicit time update subscription.

 ### Explicitly subscribe to frequent updates